Plant Guides12 min read

 26 mol/m²/day401 μmol/m²/sHighest yield and sugar content

-Plants at DLI 26 produced significantly higher yields, more fruit, and higher sugar content compared to DLI 14 — a statistically significant difference (p ≤ 0.044 for yield; p = 0.008 for fruit count, meaning less than a 1% chance the fruit-count difference was random).
+Plants at DLI 26 produced significantly higher yields, more fruit, and higher sugar content compared to DLI 14 (p ≤ 0.044, with fruit count at p = 0.008).
 For home growers, aim for at least 14–16 hours of LED lighting daily at 300+ μmol/m²/s.
 A DLI of 20 offers a practical balance between yield and electricity cost.

 Best Strawberry Varieties for Hydroponics